 - Creepy Circus Music: The instrumental "Dave the Butcher".

-- Deliberately Monochrome: The album cover is in black-and-white.
+- Deliberately Monochrome: The album cover is in black-and-white, with an added colour tint effect.

 - Dying Town: "A Town With No Cheer", which describes a town between Melbourne and Adelaide, abandoned after the railway no longer needed watering stops.